glum-psyche/emberjs_calendar/README.md

 - There should be a controller holding the selected date, and clicking on another date in the calendar should switch to that date (also in the URL) thanks to a route event.

+- Currently on selecting any date the whole of month is updated.
+That's extremely visible on slow computers.
+Needed to update only dates which are part of selection process (old one and new one), if year and month are keeped the same.

 ## Technologies
 - [brunch-with-ember-and-bootstrap](https://github.com/huafu/brunch-with-ember-and-bootstrap) - A new and up-to-date [Brunch](http://brunch.io) skeleton for developing [Ember](http://emberjs.com) applications based on the official Ember [Starter Kit](https://github.com/emberjs/starter-kit/archive/master.zip).
 - [Ember v1.0.0-rc.7](http://emberjs.com)